0xadada/0xadada.github.io/_posts/2015-08-02-so-what-do-you-do.md

 _Hard work, frugality, perseverance in the face of hardship (without complaint) is the mark of Grace and this will allow you to achieve salvation.
 You are your work, and your value and place in the social hierarchy is defined by your job._
-There is a built-in assumption that ones job defines ones character.
+There is a built-in assumption that ones job defines ones personal identity[^1].

 **This ideology sustains the basis for capitalistic inequality**.
 The work-ethic creates two groups of people: those who work hard and are deserving salvation